CMMC Certification Assessment

 The most frequent failure points include:

-Incomplete CUI scoping
+Incomplete or inaccurate CUI scoping

 Weak access control implementation